crabnebula-dev/broken-navigator/challenges/space-navigator/2/README.md

           "deny": ["$RESOURCE/navigation/coordinates.flag"]
         }
       }
-    },

-    "bundle": {
-      "active": true,
-      "targets": "all",
-      "identifier": "com.broken.navigator.two",
-      "icon": [
-        "icons/32x32.png",
-        "icons/128x128.png",
-        "icons/128x128@2x.png",
-        "icons/icon.icns",
-        "icons/icon.ico"
-      ]
-    },
-    "security": {
-      "csp": null
-    },
-    "windows": [
-      {
-        "fullscreen": false,
-        "resizable": true,
-        "title": "broken-navigator",
-        "width": 800,
-        "height": 600
     }
-    ]
   }
 }
 ```

 The console seems to have custom functions outside of the documented [Tauri API](https://tauri.app/v1/api/js/).
 It seems like we already know where the coordinates are but can not access them.
 There seems some functionality hidden in some element to access them via the frontend.
-We heard that there is some shortcut to open the `developer console`.
+We heard that there is some shortcut to open the `developer console`, maybe it is documented somewhere or you already know it.